-The start of the new year is an exciting but stressful time.
+The start of a new year or a new term is an exciting but stressful time.
 New classes, new classrooms, endless possibilities and endless to-do lists!

 With so many things to organise and skills to teach, it’s important to also create space for creativity and enjoyment in the writing classroom.
-Let’s bring the fun back into writing in 2021!
+Let’s bring the fun back into writing!

-This blog will provide teachers with simple, practical and fun ideas to implement in the classroom at the start of Term 1.
+This blog will provide teachers with simple, practical and fun ideas to implement in the classroom at the start of a term or at the start of the year.
 This is in no way an exhaustive list or a ‘must-do’ checklist.
 It’s a set of ideas that have been proven to improve students’ writing ability and to help students enjoy writing and develop strong foundational skills.

 Top Tips for your writing classroom